Guide for creating a successful charity website

 Workplace by Facebook

-Does your nonprofit struggle with internal communications?
-Workplace by Facebook is designed to work as a social platform for organizations, where they can collaborate on projects and turn ideas into action.
+Does your non-profit struggle with internal communications?
+Workplace by Facebook is designed to work as a social platform for organisations, where they can collaborate on projects and turn ideas into action.